mubanjs/muban/docs/reactivity.md

 same output, and your state are just primitive values that are passed around.

 However, it becomes more tricky once you need to react to changes in your data, or user input, and produce side effects.
-At this point, you would manually have to manually specify dependencies for your side-effects.
+At this point, you would have to manually specify dependencies for your side-effects.
 And to keep things performant, memoizing computations or non-primitive references should be applied, adding further need to use manual dependencies to update them when needed.